Workplace safety advice for people at highest risk

-Advice for people on the shielding list about how to keep yourself safe at work
+Advice for people on the highest risk list (previously known as the shielding list) about how to keep yourself safe at work.

 Safety measures your employer should take

 Employers have a legal duty to make the workplace a safe working environment for all staff.
 It is the employer’s responsibility to regularly carry out workplace risk assessments and put in place measures to make the workplace as safe as is reasonably practicable to try and minimise the risk to staff including contracting COVID-19.